trampgeek/moodle-qtype_coderunner/README.md

     *Site administration > Plugins > Question types > CodeRunner*.

-Available sandboxes are as follows;
+Available sandboxes are as follows:

-#### The JobeSandbox.
+1. The JobeSandbox.

     This is the only sandbox enabled by default.
 It fully isolates student code from the Moodle server, but does require the installation of a separate server.
 Follow the instructions at https://github.com/trampgeek/jobe to build a Jobe server, then use the Moodle administrator interface to define the Jobe host name and perhaps port number.
-If your Jobe server requires an authentication key (not yet implemented in the current version of the Jobe server) you will need to specify that, too.

-#### The Liu sandbox
+2. The Liu sandbox

     If you wish to run only C or C++ jobs and wish to avoid the complication of setting up and maintaining a separate Jobe server, you might wish to consider the Liu sandbox, which can be installed on the Moodle server itself.
 It runs all code with *ptrace*, and disallows any system call that might allow escape from the sandbox, including most file i/o.
 The job to be run is compiled and built as a static load module before being passed to the sandbox.
 While the possibility of an exploit can never be absolutely disregarded, the Liu sandbox does offer a high level of protection.

     The Liu sandbox can be obtained from [here](http://sourceforge.net/projects/libsandbox/).
 Both the binary and the Python2 interface need to be installed.
 Note that CodeRunner does not currently work with the Python3 interface to the sandbox.

     The easiest way to install the Liu sandbox is by downloading appropriate `.deb`s or `.rpm`s of both `libsandbox` and `pysandbox` (for Python version 2).
 Note that the `pysandbox` download must be the one appropriate to the installed  version of Python2 (currently typically 2.6 on RHEL systems or 2.7 on most other flavours of Linux).

     The Liu sandbox requires that C programs be compiled and built using static version of the libraries rather than the usual dynamically-loaded libraries.
 Many versions of the C development packages no longer include static libraries by default, so you may need to download these separately.
 Before trying to